sinesy/GitBookLegacy/EE10-1--Log-and-analysis/service-monitoring/adding-log-programatically.md

 * **E** - interrupted with errors

-* **W** - completed with errors; this state should be used programatically, when there are errors inside a server-side javascript action which are not evaluated as blocking and the service can reach the end; this state is very similar to "C", but it emphasize the presence of errors inside the elaboration
+* **W** - completed with errors; this state should be used programmatically, when there are errors inside a server-side javascript action which are not evaluated as blocking and the service can reach the end; this state is very similar to "C", but it emphasize the presence of errors inside the elaboration

-* **R** - ri-elaborated, since it was wrong in the pas; this state should never be used programmatically, since it is related to elaboration started automatically by Platform, according to the settings for the monitored service
+* **R** - re-elaborated, since it was wrong in the pas; this state should never be used programmatically, since it is related to elaboration started automatically by Platform, according to the settings for the monitored service

 ---